Lush Shampoo Bar Review: The Best Shampoo Bar?

 What Is A Shampoo Bar?

 Take one glance at the ingredients label of any bottled, liquid shampoo and you won’t be surprised to find that we regularly put a shocking amount of chemicals on our scalp.
 Preservatives, foam boosters and fragrance agents are just a few examples.
 I don’t know about you, but that just doesn’t sit comfortably with me.
-Little do we realize that the stuff we put on our hair is absorbed into our scalp and consequently into our bloodstream.
+It’s easy to forget that the stuff we put on our hair is absorbed into our scalp and consequently into our bloodstream.
 So essentially, we’re ‘eating’ these chemicals.

 Shampoo bars contain less (next to zero) of these harmful substances.
 They’re renowned for being able to get your hair back to its natural shine and volume specifically through using natural ingredients.
 Ironically, this is achieved over time by clearing the residue left from those pesky liquid shampoos.